Our History

 A Brief History of Saint Mary School

-Reverend Edward J. Duffy became pastor of St. Mary Church in Ridgefield, CT in January 1951, and just a short time later in September 1951 Father Duffy purchased a property that was converted to a convent for the Marianiate Sisters of the Holy Cross, who arrived in Ridgefield a few years later in April, 1954.
+Reverend Edward J. Duffy became pastor of St. Mary Church in Ridgefield, CT, in January 1951, and just a short time later, in September 1951, Father Duffy purchased a property that was converted to a convent for the Marianite Sisters of the Holy Cross, who arrived in Ridgefield a few years later, in April 1954.
 At that time, the Club House became a temporary school, and 87 students in Grades 1-3 were led by Sister M. Helen.
 That same year, the church received a generous donation of five acres of land on which to build a new school.
 With the support of Bishop Lawrence J. Sheehan, Father Duffy embarked on a $115,000 School Building Fund Appeal.
-Construction began in 1955, and in September 1956 the new Saint Mary School building was opened with four grades, with a new grade added on each year until the first graduation in 1960.
+Construction began in 1955, and in September 1956, the new Saint Mary School building was opened with four grades, with a new grade added on each year until the first graduation in 1960.
 The school was built to house 400 students.
-In 1963 an addition was completed under the leadership of Rev. James McLaughlin.
+In 1963, an addition was completed under the leadership of Rev. James McLaughlin.

 Saint Mary School was closed for 24 years.
-Pastor Robert Morrisey opened a preschool, and three years later in September 1996 a Kindergarten was opened with 20 students.
+Pastor Robert Morrisey opened a preschool, and three years later, in September 1996, a Kindergarten was opened with 20 students.
 One grade was added per year, and in 2005, the first Grade 8 class of the “new” Saint Mary School graduated.
-Soon after the re-opening in 1996, the priests moved out of the school building and into the new rectory, and the vacated space because a library.
-In the summer of 2002, the school went through a renovation of the classrooms which allowed for the addition of a computer lab, science lab, and music and art classroom.
+Soon after the re-opening in 1996, the priests moved out of the school building and into the new rectory, and the vacated space became a library.
+In the summer of 2002, the school went through a renovation of the classrooms, which allowed for the addition of a computer lab, science lab, and music and art classroom.
 The most notable change was the addition of the gym – the Nancy Bossidy Recreation Center was formally dedicated in 2004.

-In May, 2024, Saint Mary School successfully received a 10-year re-accreditation certification from NEASC (the New England Association of Schools and Colleges) after completing an 18 month intensive review.
-In June 2024, the 20th class graduated from the re-opened Saint Mary School.
-Those classes are comprised of 339 graduates.
+In May 2024, Saint Mary School successfully received a 10-year re-accreditation certification from NEASC (the New England Association of Schools and Colleges) after completing an 18-month intensive review.